zeekay/flunky/README.md

-# Mastermind
+# puppet

-Unleash your inner supervillain.
+Makes your machines dance.